 Medical Certification for Disability Exceptions (Form N-648), if applicable

-To avoid missing critical documents, you may consult with an experienced Atlanta family immigration lawyer to help you prepare your application for naturalization.
+To avoid missing critical documents, you may consult with an experienced Atlanta family immigration lawyer to help you prepare your naturalization application.

 What Is the Average N-400 Processing Time?

 The current average Form N-400 processing time is 6 to 24 months.
 You can check the current application processing times on the USCIS website.
-The processing time generally depends on the USCIS field office that handles the application.
+The processing time depends on the USCIS field office handling the application.
 To monitor the progress of your naturalization, you can enter your receipt number into the USCIS case status tracker.